Download Catalog (PDF)

 16mm DVD

 This Soviet Army film of the liberation of Auschwitz Concentration Camp was awarded the Red Banner in 1945.
+It contains dramatic footage of the survivors and some of the atrocities perpetrated in this most notorious of camps.
 More

 B